 More significantly, the recent tax changes will encourage firms to move their R&D offshore.
 The research credit, untouched by the recent TCJA, is now the U.S. government’s main tax policy tool to spur innovation.
 This does not place the U.S. in a competitive posture relative to other nations.
 The result is a risk of losing American innovation to other countries, including China, which is now the second largest research performer.
 R&D has become more global over the past two decades as more countries have developed the technical talent to conduct R&D and firms operate in more markets around the world.
 And, studies show that innovation tax incentives clearly affect the location of research activities, and not just the amount.
 Sadly, the offshoring of innovation is already happening.
 In 2017, 15% of U.S. research was conducted by foreign affiliates (a substantial increase from ten years ago).
 China and other countries have vigorously pursued strong innovation policies.
 We as a nation can no longer afford to take an “exceptionalism” approach to tax policy and ignore the policies of other nations.

-These and other thoughts are reflected in a forthcoming article, entitled Discouraging Innovation.
+These and other thoughts are reflected in an article with Professor Xuan-Thao Nguyen (Indiana), entitled “Attacking Innovation,” which is forthcoming in the Boston University Law Review.
 I would welcome any thoughts you might have.